vineet2104/hifics/README.md

 ## Training HiFi-CS

 We offer support to train the model on 2 datasets - [RoboRefIt](https://ieeexplore.ieee.org/document/10341379) and [OCID-VLG](https://openreview.net/pdf/25fe155e277cb95267cd9b875bb02f9c88dcb8c5.pdf).
 Please follow the steps below to download the datasets and save it in the required format for easy training and testing.
+Training configurations can be modified by making appropriate changes in experiments/config.yaml

 1. **Download the RoboRefIt dataset:**